Equipment¶

 Naval inventory¶

-See the Navy page for the surface-fleet inventory.
+See the Navy page for full detail.
 Summary:

 | Class | Type | Source | Number |